-USDA provided limited data to the Subcommittee on costs related to the relevant shutdowns; the agency's response only provided one cost related to all three shutdowns-\$10,000 in interest owed after the FY 2019 shutdown.1113 with the Subcomm.) [hereinafter "UDSA Letter"].
+USDA provided limited data to the Subcommittee on costs related to the relevant shutdowns; the agency's response only provided one cost related to all three shutdowns-\$10,000 in interest owed after the FY 2019 shutdown.
+1113

 Shutdown Period Back Pay for Furloughed Employees Administrative Costs Misc.
 Total FY 2014 Not provided Not provided Not provided Unknown FY 2018 Not provided Not provided Not provided Unknown FY 2019 Not provided Not provided \$10,000 Unknown Unknown